|

 "Thank you," said Legolas.

-Cyllien wiped the rouge from her lips, shrugged off her bodice
+Cyllien wiped the colour from her lips, shrugged off her bodice

 and skirts, doused herself liberally in perfumed oil, slipped

-on her most seductive gown, and perched on her dressing table,
+on her most seductive gown, and perched upon her dressing table,

 Moments later, the door opened.